prupireddy/ComoEEG-NN-PYTHON/README.txt

 Each program has its own readme in its metadata.
 This is branch stores the code for the neural network.
-Process oriented & Paper-style notes are stored in the report in CNN + Spectrograms.
-This branch belongs to CNN V3.
+This branch belongs to CNN V3, which works off of CNN_V2

 NN.py:
 Input - you just need a spectrogram directory with all spectrograms, the state array, the shape array in a